gre/play2vim/README.md

 More will come soon.

-I would happy to accept any contributions to this project.
+I would be happy to accept any contributions to this project.

 Licence